Using wet-green® tanning from discarded olive leaves, sustainable leather is the future of fine upholstery.

 Now, with our new line of Madrid and Pamplona leathers from Moore and Giles, the story of sustainability is extended.

-Olive Green Leather, was first developed in 2006, and uses the latest technology in tanning leather: wet-green® tanning.
+Olive Green Leather, was first developed in 2006, and uses the latest technology in tanning sustainable leather fabric: wet-green® tanning.
 It has continued to improve since its conception, adding rich colors and varying levels of wax finishes.

 Olive Green leather